 In today’s technology driven world people want information on the go.
 This has instigated a change in the way people search and shop on the Internet.
 Many businesses simply don’t consider mobile search engine optimisation, and fail to stay up to date with the constantly changing mobile market.
 As a result, many are missing out on global opportunities online.

 - Between 83-93% of people (depending on country) use their mobile devices for web access every day

 - 35% of smartphone users make purchases on their mobile

 - 96% of users research products and services on their smartphone

 - 59% of mobile searchers will visit a store after searching for it online on their mobile

 Despite all this, a large proportion of webmasters do not offer mobile-optimised content to their customers.

 The key to mobile optimisation is to get it right at the build stage.
 SEO for your desktop site should positively impact on your mobile site without any specialist ‘mobile SEO’ being required.
 This does however very much depend on how your website has been built.

-Time and time again we come across brands that have made fundamental errors in their mobile site set up which negatively affects their overall search engine rankings.
-We see mobile sites created as sub folders and pages hidden from the search engine spiders using robot.txt files – these workarounds can create numerous problems for your SEO and will prevent your link building activity and mobile social shares from positively impacting on your overall website SEO.
+Time and time again we come across brands that have made fundamental errors in their mobile site set up, which negatively affects their overall search engine rankings.
+We see mobile sites created as sub folders and pages hidden from the search engine spiders using robot.txt files – these workarounds can create numerous problems for your SEO and will prevent your link building activity and mobile social shares from positively impacting your website.

 The Rise of Tablets